 Cuzzo's competitive, adversarial sides -- as well as her cheerleader/coach sides -- shine as she leads UW-Superior's Mock Trial teams, which compete and win against schools that are often many times larger.

-UW-Superior senior and legal studies major Taylor Tengwall says Cuzzo is a demanding mock trial coach.
+UW-Superior graduate and legal studies major Taylor Tengwall says Cuzzo is a demanding mock trial coach.
 "She has this stare that some people find intimidating," he says, but she but also brings out her "Mama Bear thing" regularly.

 Tengwall says Cuzzo is the most thoughtful person he knows -- not just in the considerate sense of the word.
 "She's also a serious thinker.
 I respect her mind very much," he says.

 Tengwall, an indifferent high school student, started college as an afterthought.
 He wound up discovering a passion for the law through Cuzzo and plans to pursue a law degree.

 UW-Superior alumnus Jaramy Hansen says Cuzzo offered "redemption and opportunity" to him, a dreadlocked punk who played in bands, had a chip on his shoulder the size of Texas, and wanted to be a lawyer some day.

 "I was cocky, I was arrogant, I thought everybody owed me something," says Hansen, who graduated in 2004, earned his law degree and now works as a tax court hearing referee in Michigan.

 Cuzzo first did a double-take when Hansen walked in the door, but she worked with him.
 She urged him to take part in mock trial to help him connect with other students.
 "I tip my hat to Maria for really sitting down and working with me," he says.

 In all of his classes, not just Cuzzo's, "the dynamic between student and teacher here was fantastic.
 It was something I didn't even have at community college, even with the smaller size there," he says.
 "There was just a lot of support to help you get through, and I had some issues."